rymarinelli/EHR/README.md

  <code>
       pip install statsmodels --upgrade
     </code>

+ To download this repo, you may use the git command line.
+Please use <code> git clone git@github.com:rymarinelli/EHR.git </code>

  <h4>
   Please note within Scripts there is a tests directory that provides unit testing for the data manipulation questions.
   </h4>